act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 ## Expectation 2

-For each test target, the [attribute value][] does hot have a `maximum-scale` property with a value less than 2.
+For each test target, the [attribute value][] does not have a `maximum-scale` property with a value less than 2.

 ## Assumptions